terratensor/regular-library/README.md

 Important Flags
-Volume Mapping (-v open-webui:/app/backend/data): Ensures persistent storage of your data.
+Volume Mapping (-v library-app:/app/data): Ensures persistent storage of your data.
 This prevents data loss between container restarts.
-Port Mapping (-p 3000:8080): Exposes the WebUI on port 3000 of your local machine.
+Port Mapping (-p 8030:80): Exposes the Library App on port 8030 of your local machine.

 # regular-library